 Immediately several things have been explained:

-The faithful do not receive eternal life until some time in the future, at "the coming of the Lord," when "the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God."
+1. The faithful do not receive eternal life until some time in the future, at "the coming of the Lord," when "the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God."
 At that time "the dead in Christ shall rise first."
 So until "the coming of the Lord" the dead remain dead, in their graves.
-Until that time, none will have been resurrected to eternal life.
-No one will have "died and gone to heaven"!
-(There are three exceptions: Jesus, and the two witnesses of Rev. 11:12.)
+Until that time, no one (except Jesus) will have been resurrected to eternal life.

 A few questions have been answered.
 But other questions have appeared.
 What and when is "the coming of the Lord"?
 What happens after the faithful "meet the Lord in the air"?
 Are the resurrected still flesh-and-blood mortal humans, but with eternal life?
 Are those who "are alive and remain" still mortals, but with eternal life?
 And what is the "trump of God"?
-There are clear answers to all these questions.
-Some of them are addressed in a letter Paul wrote to the early church in Corinth.
-1 Corinthians 15:50-53:
+Some of these questions are addressed in a letter Paul wrote to the early church in Corinth.
+Here is 1 Corinthians 15:50-53:

 Here Paul shows that "at the last trump" the dead in Christ will instantly be raised to immortal, incorruptible life.
 The faithful who are not dead or "asleep" at that time will also be instantly changed from mortal to immortal.
 This change from "flesh and blood" to "incorruption" would be necessary for them to be able to "inherit the kingdom of God."
 More will be said about the kingdom of God and the trumpet soundings shortly.

 Paul compared the mortal to the immortal in 1 Corinthians 15:42-44; from this we see that the resurrected faithful will be given a spiritual, not mortal, body: